 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-Every August, 100,000 people turn up in relatively sleepy Cowes to turn their collars up, race yachts, get sunburnt, watch fireworks and drink Pimms.
+Every August, tens of thousands of people turn up in relatively sleepy Cowes to turn their collars up, race yachts, get sunburnt, watch fireworks and drink Pimms.

 When is Cowes Week?